Koenkk/zigbee2mqtt.io/docs/devices/WLS098-ZIGBEE.md

 ---
-title: "Tuya 8-Gang Wall Touch Switch Board"
+title: "Tuya WLS098-ZIGBEE control via MQTT"
-description: "Integrate your Tuya WLS098-ZIGBEE 8 gang wall touch switch via Zigbee2MQTT with a zigbee gateway."
+description: "Integrate your Tuya WLS098-ZIGBEE via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2024-03-01T08:00:00
 pageClass: device-page
 ---